huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

+**Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Accepted by *Journal of Human Resources*.

 [**One-Child Policy, Marriage Distortion and Welfare Loss,**](https://doi.org/10.1162/rest_a_01332) with Yi Zhou and Yinghao Pan, *The Review of Economics and Statistics*, Forthcoming.